Tianle97/JavaCC-Assignment1/README.md

 ## About TianleLang
 It is based on JavaCC, the function logic implemented in Java.
-But TianleLang Syntax is easier to learn and beneficial to Programme beginner.
+But TianleLang Syntax is easier to learn and beneficial to Programme beginners.
 *Implemented:* </br>
 + Assign Expression Function
-+ Display FuncBon
++ Display Function
-+ Loop FuncBon
++ Loop Function
 + Ignore Comment Line
 </br>